stevensultana/aw-watcher-outlook/README.md

 7. `config.py` is copied and amended from AFK.

 # How it works
-1. `__main__.py` loads the arguments and calls the main function in outlook.py
+1. `__main__.py` is the entry point and calls the main function in outlook.py
 2. The main function:
+    1. Loads the arguments
+    2. Initializing logging
-    1. Initializes the client
+    3. Initializes the client
-    2. Creates the bucket if needed
+    4. Creates the bucket if needed
-    3. Starts the main loop
+    5. Starts the main loop
 3. The main loop:
     1. Checks if the active process is `outlook.exe`
     2. Retrieves the item name